davidpallmann/hashnode-backups/clt52hkc6000009l642pkauua.md

 ### Rolling Updates: Your Table is Next

 Rolling updates avoid downtime and minimize reduced availability, at the cost of a longer deployment.
 This is a good option if you can't handle any downtime.
 Rolling updates work by updating batches of instances at a time.
-As each batch is updated, its instances go out of service.
+As each batch is updated, its instances go temporarily out of service.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1709074525097/dcc50744-1a41-4cfe-9556-b4637945f1bb.png align="center")